ctp-eos/ctp-sci/investors/CTP Energy: More Evidence Than Our Peers.md

 ---

-**Investing in CTP Energy Science** is an investment in **proven innovation**, not speculative theories.
+**Investing in CTP Energy Science** is an investment in **observed technologies**, not speculative theories.

 ---

 ## Our CTP Challenge and Offer:

-- is to pioneer and replicate these observed CTP Technologies based on OUR CTPSci Sciences understandings.
+- is to pioneer, forward-engineer, and replicate these observed CTP Technologies and future innovations based on **OUR CTPSci Sciences understandings**.
 - and is based on OUR foresite into the coming **Nth Industrial Revolution**.

 ---